-SSTP is regarded as among the most secure protocols as it transports traffic through the SSL (Secure Sockets Layer) protocol.
+SSTP is regarded as among the most secure protocols as it transports traffic through the SSL (Secure Sockets Layer).
 It is also less susceptible to blocking by firewalls.

 When to Use SSTP: Use SSTP if you run a Windows computer.

-So now that you know a little more about the available VPN protocols, let’s dive into how you might want to use them in your day-to-day life:
+So now that you know a little more about the available VPN encryption standards, let’s dive into how you might want to use them in your day-to-day life:

 - For general VPN users or newbies, you can always count on OpenVPN to guarantee anonymity, security, and the ability to access geo-restricted content.

 - For early adopters, Wireguard has proven itself over the past couple years to be the best new security available and may eventually unseat OpenVPN as the standard in the industry.